wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/wp-e-commerce/wp-e-commerce-dynamic-gallery/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.6 - 2012/11/23 =

+* Feature: Dynamic Gallery now only recognizes image formats .jpg, .jpeg, .gif, .png.
+It won't recognize another file and won't show in gallery, or on Image gallery manager meta box.
+Mean that files like PDF's can be uploaded and the gallery does not show them or on the Pro version create variations for them in the pop up image manager.
+* Feature: PRO version now supports WPMU - Pro Version Single License now works on any domain or sub domain that the Plugin is installed on with the WPMU environment.
+Note it only works on 1.
+WPMU license option coming soon.
+* Feature: Added 'Apply to All' option on Gallery Image manager pop-up - this feature allows PRO Version user to Apply all variations in a set to the selected image with one click - Thanks to Shawn for the feedback and the idea.

 = 1.0.5 - 2012/11/01 =